mainmatter/ember-simple-auth/README.md

 token based authentication with [Ember.js](http://emberjs.com) applications.
 It has minimal requirements with respect to the application structure, routes etc.

-While it follows the RFC 6749 specification (specifically the "Resource Owner Password Credentials Grant Type") it can support a wide range of different server APIs with very little customization effort.
+While it follows the [RFC 6749](http://tools.ietf.org/html/rfc6749) and [RFC 6750](http://tools.ietf.org/html/rfc6750) specifications it can support a wide range of different server APIs and also external OAuth/OpenID providers like Facebook, Google etc. with little customization effort.

 ## RFC 6749

 RFC 6749 is the IETF specification that defines the OAuth 2.0 Authorization framework.
-It defines a series of grant types of which the "Resource Owner Password Credentials Grant Type", the grant type that Ember.SimpleAuth supports, is the most simple.
-It's actually just a formalization of requesting an authorization token from the server in exchange for a valid set of user credentials.
+It defines a series of grant types of which the _"[Resource Owner Password Credentials Grant Type](http://tools.ietf.org/html/rfc6749#section-4.3)"_ is used by Ember.SimpleAuth.
+It's actually just a formalization of the process acquiring an authorization token from a server in exchange for a valid set of user credentials (username and password).

-That token is then sent with every subsequent request in the standard HTTP `Authorization` header:
+That acquired token is then sent with every subsequent request in the standard HTTP `Authorization` header:

 ```
 Authorization: Bearer <secret token>
 ```

-For now, Ember.SimpleAuth only supports bearer tokens (see <a href="http://tools.ietf.org/html/rfc6750" title="RFC 6750">RFC 6750</a> for more information on this token type).
+For now, Ember.SimpleAuth only supports bearer tokens (see [RFC 6750](http://tools.ietf.org/html/rfc6750) for more information on this token type).

-NOTE!
-As the `Authorization` header is sent with every AJAX request the Ember.js application makes, Ember.SimpleAuth supports all kinds of data adapters etc. out of the box.
-As long as the request goes through the jQuery AJAX API (which every request in an Ember.js application does anyway), it will be authenticated.
+As the `Authorization` header is sent with every AJAX request the application makes (Ember.SimpleAuth uses a [jQuery AJAX prefilter](http://api.jquery.com/jQuery.ajaxPrefilter) to inject the header in the request), all kinds of data adapters etc. are supported out of the box.

-## External Authentication Providers
+## External OAuth/OpenID Providers

 Additionally to servers compliant to RFC 6749, Ember.SimpleAuth can also be used with external OpenID or OAuth providers like [Facebook](https://developers.facebook.com/docs/facebook-login/getting-started-web/), [Twitter](https://dev.twitter.com/docs/auth) or [Google](https://developers.google.com/accounts/docs/OpenID) which can easily be integrated.
+For an example see the "External OAuth example" in the [examples list](#examples).

 ## Custom Server Protocols

-Ember.SimpleAuth can also be used with custom server protocols (e.g. JSON based etc.).
-This requires a little more integration work though (see the "Custom Server example" in the examples).
-Also, there is a wide range of middlewares available that support the OAuth 2.0 standard so you might want to consider using one of those instead of running your own incompatible version.
+Ember.SimpleAuth can also be used with your own custom server protocols.
+This requires a little more integration work though (see the _"Custom Server example"_ in the [examples list](#examples)).
+However, there is a wide range of middlewares available for different languages and frameworks that support the OAuth 2.0 standard so you might want to consider using one of those instead of running your own incompatible solution.

 ## Usage

-To enable Ember.SimpleAuth simply add a custom initializer:
+To enable Ember.SimpleAuth in your application, simply add a custom initializer:

 ```js
 Ember.Application.initializer({